-Conservation area consent was abolished by the ERR Act (1) and replaced with a requirement for planning permission for demolition of a building in a conservation area (1).
+Conservation area consent was abolished by the Enterprise and Regulatory Reform Act (ref.
+1) and replaced with a requirement for planning permission for demolition of a building in a conservation area (ref.
+1).
 The circumstances in which such planning permission is required and the consequences of failing to apply for it when it is needed are the same as previously applied under conservation area consent.

 Removal of architectural details, making holes in walls to create new windows, or demolishing one wall to allow an extension would not amount to demolition and so would not require permission for demolition.
 Planning permission generally may still be required for such works, though.

 (2) Paragraph B1, Class B, Part 11, Schedule 2 Town and Country Planning (General Permitted Development) (England) Order 2015

 (3) s196D(1) Town and Country Planning Act 1990

 (4) Shimizu (UK) Ltd v Westminster City Council 3 P.L.R.89; Barton v Secretary of State for Communities and Local Government EHWC 573 (Admin)